 - Digital Media Commons (DMC): Student workers assist patrons, check equipment in and out, work on faculty projects, develop guides, collect payment for printouts, and help on digital media projects.
-Department contact: Mario Norton, email@example.com
+Department contact: Ian Mellor-Crummey, firstname.lastname@example.org

 - Kelley Center for Government Information: Student workers check the floor of the basement for Kelley Center materials and reshelve it.
 Sort/label/file/shelve new Kelley Center materials.
 Assist people to use microform scanner/printer.
 Staff Kelley Center office or reference desk.
 Help people find Kelley Center materials in the basement.
 Other projects as assigned.
-Monday-Friday, 10-4:30.
+Monday-Friday.
+Hours vary.
 Department contact: Anna Xiong, firstname.lastname@example.org

 - User Experience (UX): Students work with UX staff on usability testing, surveys, graphic design, data analysis, space studies, content strategy, and more.
-Hours are flexible and work can be completed remotely.
-We are also looking for Fondren Library student ambassadors.
+Hours are flexible and some work can be completed remotely.
+We are also hiring Fondren Library student ambassadors.
 Department contact: Debra Kolah, email@example.com

 Student Job Classifications

-Student workers are classified in three categories: Library Student Assistant I, II, and III.
+Student workers are classified into three categories: Library Student Assistant I, II, and III.
 Promotions are made at the discretion of the supervisor.

 - Library Student Assistant I -- entry-level student library job.
 Requires at least two of the following: basic use of computers, understanding of filing systems, user service attitude, detail orientation, willingness to commit to a particular work schedule, physical strength or dexterity, or ability to follow directions and work with little supervision.